I-ueRya-n/CLOUD-NATIVE-REAL-TIME-BIG-DATA-PIPELINE-ANALYTICS/src/open_australia/README.md

 fission spec apply --specdir ./specs --wait

-## OA daily debate scraper for the day before
+## OA daily debate scraper for TWO DAYS before the current date

-NOT YET ADDED
+Two days before was chosen as the debates are usually updated by 5pm the day after

 ##### create package